 6. Bicycle wheels.
 Front wheels with fewer spokes (eight instead of 32) reduce weight and air resistance.
 So do composite one-piece rear wheels.
 All frames are carbon.

-argues.
+Michael Phelps' coach says the LZR suit is fair.
+"Everybody is in the suit so it's across the board," he argues.
 That may be true of today's top swimmers.
 But it's not true of yesterday's.
 So comparing today's performances to the performances of 20, eight, or even four years ago—which is what "new Olympic record" means—is generally unfair.